jlegs/auction-manager-online/README.rst

 Setup
 ---------------
 To run this locally, you'll need Django 1.6 and a mysql server running.
-You'll need several Python dependencies.
+Django will be installed as a dependency when you install everything from the requirements file.
+Other than that, you'll need several Python dependencies.
 Pip is the best tool to do this.
 You can get that by installing it via the commandline:

 	sudo apt-get install python-pip